yuanchongbit/Scripts/README.md

 # Scripts
-Here is some scripts I wrote or I collected.
+Here are some scripts I wrote or I collected.